FAQ - Information about the Vulnerability-Lab

 19. I would like to become a customer of the Vulnerability-Lab.
 How can I contact the lab to discuss the possibilities?

-Contact the support team of the Vulnerability-Lab at admin@vulnerability-lab.com
+Contact the support team of the Vulnerability Lab online service web-application.

-20. I would like to have my products tested by the team of the V-Lab.
-Who can I contact to discuss the possibilities?
+20. I would like to have my products tested by the team of the Vulnerability Lab.
+How to?

-Contact the support team of the Vulnerability-Lab at support@vulnerability-lab.com
+Contact the support team of the Vulnerability Lab online service web-application

 21. What kind of vulnerabilities does the Vulnerability-Lab accept and detect?